 The Texas State UPD encourages anyone who is the victim or witness of any crime to promptly report the incident to the police.
-As noted earlier, Texas State does allow individuals to report crimes on a confidential, voluntary basis although police reports are public records under state law; thus Texas State UPD cannot hold reports of crime in confidence.
+As noted earlier, Texas State does allow individuals to report crimes on a confidential, voluntary basis although police reports are public records under state law; thus, Texas State UPD cannot hold reports of crime in confidence.
 Reports of criminal activity given to CSAs and reports of crimes made to local law enforcement agencies are requested and included in the Annual Security Report as required by the Clery Act.
 Individuals may report to CSAs without including personally identifying information.
-However, all CSAs are also Responsible Employees under Title IX, and must report information involving sexual misconduct, domestic/dating violence, and stalking, including information about the identity of the victim and the accused, to the Title IX Coordinator.
-Additionally, Confidential Reporters (Attorney for Students, the Student Health Center, and Counseling Services) are required to report aggregate data to the Title IX Coordinator.
+However, all CSAs are also Responsible Employees under Title IX, and must report information involving sexual misconduct, dating violence, and stalking, including information about the identity of the victim and the accused, to the Title IX Coordinator.
+Additionally, Confidential Reporters (Attorney for Students, Health Care Providers, the Student Health Center, and Counseling Services) are required to report aggregate data to the Title IX Coordinator.
 Lastly, reports made to professional and pastoral counselors can be kept confidential.
 Professional and pastoral counselors are encouraged to inform their clients, if and when they deem it appropriate, of the procedures to confidentially report crimes to CSAs.
+For Clery compliance purposes, all CSAs are required to provide crime data and may omit personally identifiable information if the victim does not want police intervention.
+We will collect data for statistical purposes only.